 Students whose projects involve international travel are subject to the University’s international travel policy for undergraduate students and are required to register with Penn State’s Travel Safety Network (https://tsn.psu.edu).
 This includes purchase of HTH-Geo Blue International Medical Insurance which is accessed through the Travel Safety Network.

 International students must provide required IRS reporting information in order to receive grant funds.
 Information about this requirement is available from the Student Financial Services Office (http://www.sfs.psu.edu/tax.cfm).

-Grant recipients are required to submit a one-page report on their projects by the end of August.
+Grant recipients are required to submit 1) a one-page report on their projects, and 2) a quality digital image associated with the project and its completion by the end of August.
 Faculty supervisors must provide a one-page evaluation of the student's work including how the grant funds were spent, how much time the student spent on the project and how the student engaged in the discovery process, and the nature of the faculty/student interaction.

 Grant recipients are expected to present their work at the annual Undergraduate Exhibition the following spring if they are enrolled at Penn State at that time.